viboud12/viboud12.github.io/about.md

 <p><b>CarbonDrop - Director of Scientific Research</b></p>
 <p>CarbonDrop, founded by a combination of Silicon Valley veterans and genetic engineers, is the most ambitious carbon sequestration company conceived to date, and our aim is to put a serious dent in the climate problems afflicting the planet.</p>
 <p>The company’s goal is to sequester tens of gigatonnes of CO<sub>2</sub> per year, and thus turn the clock back on global warming.
 Moreover, given the scalability of the biological innovations we intend to develop, we believe we can accomplish this at a cost per tonne that is radically lower than the achievable targets of the other known carbon dioxide removal companies operating today.</p>
-<p>In summary, our goal is to remove more CO<sub>2</sub> from the atmosphere each year than is currently being emitted, and to do this at a cost per tonne of less than $5.00, which is more than an order of magnitude lower than competing proposals.</p>
 <p><b>Postdoc</b> (joint appointment)</p>
 <p>University of California, Berkeley - <a href="https://niyogilab.berkeley.edu/">Niyogi lab</a> - Plant and Microbial Biology Department</p>
 <p>University of California, San Francisco - <a href="https://cellgeometry.ucsf.edu/">Marshall lab</a> - Center for Cellular Construction</p>